lacoco-lab/home/content/authors/sasha/_index.md

 highlight_name: true
 ---

-I've completed my bachelors in computer science and machine learning at HSE University in Moscow, and currently I'm studying towards a masters degree in language science and technology.
-My research interests lie in the area of understanding the inner workings of large language models.
+I am a PhD student with a background in computer science and machine learning.
+I am interested in understanding what and how large language models learn.
+For more information, visit my [personal website](https://cupalex.github.io).

 {style="text-align: justify;"}